nus-cs2103/website-base/admin/project-v15.md

 <tip-box type="important">

-This session is part of project deliverables and will be conducted similar to a final exam. **Graded.
+This session is part of project deliverables and will be conducted similar to a final exam. **Graded ==(accounting for about 10 marks in total)==.
 Attendance is compulsory**.

 </tip-box>